Zeeeepa/xyops/docs/workflows.md

 ### Event Nodes

 Event nodes place a pre‑created event on the graph.
 You can override targets, algo, tags and user parameters for that use.
-When the node runs, the sub‑job inherits the event’s configuration plus the node’s overrides.
+When the node runs, the sub‑job inherits the event's configuration plus the node's overrides.
 If the referenced event is a workflow, it must include an enabled manual trigger so the engine knows where to start the sub‑workflow.

 Event nodes present input, output and limit poles and can accept flow from triggers, other event/job nodes or controllers, and can send flow to other event/job nodes, actions, or controllers.